kontan/Parsect/readme.md

 * Parsec-like API
 * Statically typed: The API of Parsect is statically typed like Parsec with TypeScript.
 However, you can also use it from JavaScript as dynamically typed API.
 * *do-notation* like syntax: Parsect has Haskell's do-notation-like notation style.
 This notation makes a parser more readable.
-* Functional Programming API: Most of functions are referential transparency.
+* Functional Programming API: Most of functions are referential transparent.
 It means you don't need to consider states of your parsers.
 * Easy debugging: You can set a breakpoint in the middle of your parser and watch that the parser consumes the input step-by-step.
 * Exitra parsers: Regular expression parser also is supported.
 You can combine RegExp parsers with other parsers.
 * Token parser builder: `makeTokenParser` function is supported.